 The Raspberry Pico W is a cheap microcontroller (around €8) that can control sensors and access a WIFI network.
-With a bit of soldering and MicroPython, you can have it serving JSON data over your local network, then log it with a database and visualise it in a dashboard.
+With a bit of soldering and MicroPython, you can have the Pico serving ambient data in JSON format over your local network, then log it with a database and visualise it in a dashboard.
 Here I’m just going to briefly describe my setup as the basis for later blog articles.

 The graphic above shows the overall setup.
 We’ve got:

-- One or more Picos, with a sensor connected to each,
+- One or more Picos, with a temperature and humidity sensor connected to each

 - A wifi connection from the Pico(s) to the router